Pregnancy and Lactation

 There is nothing healthy about smoking.
 If you decide to smoke, it is important to consider that it is harmful for your baby, harmful for your bones, and harmful for your heart and lungs.
 To obtain information about how you can quit smoking, call the Smoker’s Quitline at 1-866-697-8487 (1-866-NY-QUITS) or visit The New York State Smoker’s Quitsite.
 It is important to talk to your healthcare provider if you are currently using tobacco products and to discuss the resources available to help you quit.

-Alcohol is harmful for pregnant and breastfeeding women and their babies, and excess alcohol is harmful for your bones.
-So, for your overall health and for strong bones, be sure to follow the recommendations of your healthcare provider and avoid drinking alcohol during this important time.
+Alcohol is harmful for pregnant and breastfeeding women and their babies.
+So, for your and your baby’s overall health and for strong bones, be sure to follow the recommendations made by your healthcare provider and avoid drinking alcohol during this important time.

 Are there special considerations about bone health if I am a pregnant teenager?

 If you become pregnant during your teenage years, unlike older women, you are still actively building your own bones.
-The peak years of bone building are between 9 and 18 years old and may continue until your mid 20’s when peak bone mass is reached.
+The peak years of bone building are between 9 and 18 years.
+Bone building continues until 25, which is when peak bone mass is reached.
 If you are a pregnant teenager, you should be especially careful to get the recommended amount of calcium, 1300 mg (milligrams) each day.
 The best way to get the calcium you and your baby need is by including a calcium-rich food at each meal or snack.
 By eating a nutrient-rich diet, getting the right amount of calcium and vitamin D each day, your unborn baby’s need to develop its bones will not compete with your body’s need for calcium to build your own bones.
 You can both build strong, healthy bones during pregnancy.

 What is transient osteoporosis in pregnancy?